Written by Graham Cutbill-White

 Rather than worrying about having to spend time and effort adjusting existing policies, temporary home insurance gives you complete peace of mind should something happen.
 With unoccupied insurance, you can get Full Perils cover for your empty home for up to 28 days at a time.

 This means that while you’re away or while the property is waiting to be occupied again, you can rest assured knowing that you’re fully protected, thanks to your home insurance for an unoccupied house.

 There are a number of reasons why your home could be left empty for an extended period of time and in many of those of situations temporary home insurance could be the ideal solution.

-First and foremost you can choose what you want to be insured, we offer cover for your building only, your contents only or both.
-Contents only insurance will cover:
+First and foremost you can choose what you want to be insured on your short term empty property insurance.
+We can offer cover for your building only, your contents only, or both.

 Neither of these lists is exhaustive and other exclusions will apply.
 Consult your policy wording for more detailed information.